"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

+Consider now the following completely classical scenario.
 Let's say I write 0 on one piece of paper and 1 on another piece of paper.
 I then put each piece of paper in a separate sealed envelope, and randomly give one envelope to Alice and the other to Bob.
-When Bob gets to Andromeda, he opens his envelope.
+When Bob gets to Alpha Centauri, he opens his envelope.
 If he sees 0 he knows that Alice's envelope says 1, and if he sees 1 he knows that Alice's envelope says 0.

 Obviously, this does not allow any information to be transmitted between Alice and Bob, nor does each envelope need to ``know'' what's inside the other envelope in order for the measurements to match.
-If Bob sees 0, then the piece of paper saying 0 was inside the envelope all along, and the piece of paper saying 1 was inside Alice's envelope all along -- and vice versa.
-The envelopes are classically \emph{correlated} and nothing weird is going on.
+If Bob sees 0, then the piece of paper saying 0 was inside the envelope \textbf{all along}, and the piece of paper saying 1 was inside Alice's envelope all along -- and vice versa.
+The envelopes are \textbf{classically correlated}, and nothing weird is going on.
 What, then, is the difference between this classical correlation and quantum entanglement?
-The answer to this question can be made precise using \emph{Bell's inequality}.
+The answer to this question can be made precise using \emph{Bell's theorem}, which we will now formulate.